iamnikhithabhat/Python-basics-course-assignment/README.md

 for item in inventory:
     item_desc, number, cost = item.split(", ")
     print("The store has {} {}, each for {} USD.".format(number, item_desc, cost))

+str1 = "I love python"
+# HINT: what's the accumulator?
+That should go here.

+#Currently there is a string called str1.
+Write code to create a list called chars which should contain the characters from str1.
+Each character in str1 should be its own element in the list chars.
+chars = []
+for w in str1:
+    chars.append(w)
+print(chars)